Language selection

 Marcel Lacroix

-A resident of Montréal, Québec, Dr. Lacroix holds a Bachelor’s degree in physics, magna cum laude, from the University of Ottawa, Ontario; as well as a Master’s degree and PhD in nuclear engineering from the École Polytechnique de Montréal, Québec.
+A resident of Montréal, Quebec, Dr. Lacroix holds a bachelor’s degree in physics, magna cum laude, from the University of Ottawa, Ontario; as well as a master’s degree and PhD in nuclear engineering from the École Polytechnique de Montréal, Quebec.

 Dr. Lacroix is a licensed engineer with the Ordre des ingénieurs du Québec.